On most Fiat vehicles, the OBD-II diagnostic connector or OBD port for short is located under the dashboard on the driver’s side, above the hood re

 If you don't notice any performance issues, you can continue to drive your Fiat but get it diagnosed as soon as possible.

-Most common problems that trigger Fiat check engine light include:
+The most common problems that trigger Fiat check engine light to come on are worn spark plugs or a loose gas cap.

 - Poor fuel: Low-quality gasoline can trigger the CEL on Fiat vehicles